Peter Drucker once said, “What gets measured gets managed.”

 - consumed products, including what I buy and how much I enjoyed it

-This is an indirect way of attaining some underlying goals.
+It is an indirect way of attaining some underlying goals.
 I track my weight with the goal of hitting a certain weight and body composition target.
 I track expenditures with the goal of cutting down on unnecessary expenses.
 I track my word counts with the goal of consistently writing a certain number of words per day.
 I track my consumed products because I want to write more product reviews online.

 Whatever your goals for this year, it’s just as important to have a metric to track your progress by as it is to have the end goal.
-Set your target and track it daily.
+Set your target and monitor it daily.
 You’ll be more likely to reach your goals.
 Even if you don’t reach your goals, you will gain a much better understanding of yourself.